UniExeterRSE/intro-version-control/_episodes/02_motivation.md

   biting.
 Using a version control system significantly reduces the effort required to keep a good, orderly record of development, and to combine your work with others'.
-Sure, it still requires discipline to use a version control system, but like all good disciplines it helps to _make your life easier and lighter_.
+Sure, it still requires discipline to use a version control system, but like all good disciplines it _helps to make your life easier_.
   In quite a short space of time, using a version control system just becomes part of your rhythm of work.